pvasek/kudu-wiki/Custom-Deployment-Script.md

 ## Scenarios

-- User wants to add a flag to msbuild command line.
+### User wants to add a flag to msbuild command line.

+**Suggested Behavior - Options:**

+1. User updates the custom deployment configuration file (deployment.config) with the new flags and they are appended as a postfix to the msbuild commandline.
+2. The configuration file already has an entry with all msbuild flags and the user simply adds his new flags to all the current ones in the configuration.

+`MsBuildProjectCommand = "MSBuild MyWebApp\MyWebApp.csproj /t:pipelinePreDeployCopyAllFilesToOneFolder /p:_PackageTempDir="%DEPLOYMENT_TARGET%";AutoParameterizationWebConfigConnectionStrings"`

-- User wants to change the msbuild command line entirely.
+### User wants to change the msbuild command line entirely.

+**Suggested Behavior - Options:**

+1. The configuration file already has an entry with all msbuild flags and the user simply adds his new flags to all the current ones in the configuration.
+2. The user updates the custom deployment script where the msbuild line is.

-- User wants to add tests before deploying with a .NET project.
+### User wants to add tests before deploying with a .NET project.

+**Suggested Behavior - Options:**

+1. User updates a custom deployment script hook (post build hook) with the commands that run the tests.
+2. User updates the custom deployment script (a batch file) and write the "run tests" command after the build command.

-- User wants to add tests before deploying with a node.js project.
+### User wants to add tests before deploying with a node.js project.

+**Suggested Behavior**

+Same as the previous one only this time the script being updated is a node.js JavaScript script.

-- User with node.js project needs more control on how npm is run.
+### User with node.js project needs more control on how npm is run.

+**Suggested Behavior - Options:**

+1. User updates the custom deployment script (node.js JavaScript file) and changes the npm command.
+2. User updates the configuration file with the npm command he wishes to use.

+`NpmCommand = npm install -whatever`

-- User wants to fully customize (have full control on) the deployment process.
+### User wants to fully customize (have full control on) the deployment process.

+**Suggested Behavior**

+User updates the custom deployment script (node.js JavaScript file or batch file according to his preference) and changes the npm command.

 ## Design